You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Exceptional Access Program

-daBRAfenib - In combination with trametinib for the treatment of BRAF V600 mutation-positive, unresectable or metastatic melanoma, according to specific clinical criteria
+daBRAfenib - In combination with trametinib for the treatment of BRAF V600 mutation-positive, unresectable or metastatic melanoma, based on criteria

 Exceptional Access Program